Unforgettablepl/PersonalWebsite/content/achievements.md

 - **SAT December 2024**: 1600/1600 ;)
 - **CBSE Class 10 Boards**: 100/100 in Maths, 94/100 in Science, and 95/100 in English.
+- **Infosys Award**: Received a cash prize of ₹15,000 at the Homi Bhabha Center for Science Education (HBCSE), funded by the TIFR endowment, for winning a medal at IOI 2024.

 ## Sports Achievements